Jack Jouett

-John Jouett Jr. (December 7, 1754 – March 1, 1822) was an American farmer and politician in Virginia and Kentucky best known for his 40 mi ride during the American Revolution in 1781.
+Jack Jouett Jr. (December 7, 1754 – March 1, 1822) was an American farmer and politician in Virginia and Kentucky best known for his 40 mi ride during the American Revolution in 1781.
 Sometimes called the "Paul Revere of the South", Jouett rode to warn Thomas Jefferson, then the outgoing governor of Virginia (and the Virginia legislature who had fled the new state's capitol before electing his successor) that British cavalry had been sent to capture them.

 After the war, Jouett moved across the Appalachian Mountains to what was then called Kentucky County.
 He thrice served in the Virginia House of Delegates, first representing Lincoln County and later Mercer County before Kentucky's statehood (which occurred in 1792).
 Jouett also represented Mercer County at the Danville Separation Convention in 1788.
 He later served three terms in the Kentucky House of Representatives, first representing Mercer County, then adjoining Woodford County.